Ugandan politician and pop star Bobi Wine says he has been arrested | Law-Order

-"The price of freedom is high but we shall certainly overcome," he said in one of the tweets.
+Police did not immediately respond to a request for comment.
+"The price of freedom is high but we shall certainly overcome," Wine, 38, said in one of the tweets.

+A local independent newspaper, Daily Monitor, reported demonstrators had erected barricades and lit fires on some roads in the capital Kampala and at least one other town to protest against Wine's arrest.
+Since expressing his intention to run against Museveni, Wine has won a large following, especially among young people in the east African country.

+Many young supporters say they are drawn to him by his criticism of Museveni's government mingled in his lyrics.
+Others say that as a young leader he is better positioned to tackle the challenges they face.
+Wine's large following has rattled the ruling National Resistance Movement (NRM) and security forces have frequently fired teargas at his rallies and detained and beaten his supporters, witnesses say.

 - READ MORE ON: